-'You shall ride my horse,' said Glorfindel.
-'I will shorten the stirrups up to the saddle-skins, and you must sit as tight as you can.
+You shall ride my horse,' said Glorfindel.
+'I will shorten the stirrups up to the saddle-skirts, and you must sit as tight as you can.
 But you need not fear: my horse will not let any rider fall that I command him to bear.
 His pace is light and smooth; and if danger presses too near, he will bear you away with a speed that even the black steeds of the enemy cannot rival.'

 'No, he will not!' said Frodo.
-'I shall not ride him, if I am to be carried off to Bivendell or anywhere else leaving my friends behind in danger.'
+'I shall not ride him, if I am to be carried off to Rivendell or anywhere else, leaving my friends behind in danger.'

-off to Rivendell or anywhere else, leaving my friends behind in danger.'
 Glorfindel smiled.
 'I doubt very much,' he said, 'if your friends would be in danger if you were not with them!
 The pursuit would follow you and leave us in peace, I think.
-It is you, Frodo, and that which you bear that brings us all in peril.
+It is you, Frodo, and that which you bear that brings us all in peril.'